Taking Care of Your Dental Fillings

 Tooth decay (aka cavities or dental caries) is second only to colds as the most common disease for Americans.
 This is the consequence of families and schools not understanding the need for better education on prevention, which is clearly the less expensive and less painful solution.

 Cavities result from not knowing how to thoroughly remove food particles after meals or snacks.
 Prevention means ideally spending two full minutes after breakfast and again after dinner brushing on the front and back of every tooth.
 In many cases with overcrowded teeth, using a small bristled interdental brush or a water pick will help.
 Using a dentist-approved toothpaste and mouthwash can also prevent decay.
 At the end of the day, floss by scraping both sides of each tooth.

-Dental caries also occur because of diets rich in simple carbohydrates, that is sugar, candy, and refined flour products such as pasta, cookies, and cereals.
-Those foods create an acid that eat away at the protective outer layer of enamel and even the softer dentin layer below that.
-With the decay growing, the inner pulp (innervations of the tooth) can eventually become infected and cause a cavity or kill a tooth’s root.
+But dental caries also occur because diets rich in simple carbohydrates like sugar, candy, and refined flour products such as pasta, cookies, and cereals emit an acid that eats away at the protective outer layer of enamel and even the softer dentin layer below that.
+The inner pulp can eventually become infected and cause a cavity or kill a tooth’s root.
 Having a semi-annual professional dental cleaning by a hygienist and a full dental exam can catch this process early.

-Prevention is the key
+Prevention is the Key

 An ounce of prevention is truly worth a pound of cure when it comes to taking care of your oral health.